Search by Algolia

 Voice and visual search

-Search is increasingly going beyond text-based input, with voice and visual search rapidly becoming the preferred way to search on mobile and opening up more avenues for using AI-powered search.
+Search is increasingly going beyond text-based input, with voice and visual search rapidly becoming the preferred method of mobile search and opening up more avenues for using AI-powered search.
 Gartner predicts that 70% of customer interactions will start with speech through smart speakers and assistants by 2023.
 With advances in computer vision, coupled with machine learning, computers can interpret what they “see” in an image to perform a visual search.

 The ability of computers to understand conversational language, which is largely what comprises voice search, is also quickly improving with AI.
 For example, you could ask your mobile device, “What is Justin Timberlake’s latest song?” and add “Play it” without needing to specify what you mean by “it.”